mathspp/mathspp/pages/02.blog/04.pydonts/naming-matters/item.en.md

 `NPC` stands for non-playable character and
 `AI` stands for artificial intelligence.
-PEP 8 recommends that you capitalise all letters of an acronym in a CamelCase name.
+PEP 8 recommends that you capitalise all letters of an acronym in a PascalCase name.
 Sometimes this makes it look like we are using the CAPSLOCK convention.

-Other common use cases for the CamelCase convention include exceptions – which shouldn't surprise you because exceptions come from classes –, and type variables.
+Other common use cases for the PascalCase convention include exceptions – which shouldn't surprise you because exceptions come from classes –, and type variables.